onflow/cadence-lang.org/versioned_docs/version-1.0/tutorial/03-resources.md

 We use the nil-coalescing operator (`??`) to "unwrap" the optional.
 This basically means that we are handling the case where the `load` method returns `nil`.
 If it returns `nil`.
 We `panic`, which will abort execution of the transaction with an error message.
-It is important for developers to always to provide detailed error messages so that if something goes wrong in the code, it is obvious what needs to be fixed.
+It is important for developers to always provide detailed error messages so that if something goes wrong in the code, it is obvious what needs to be fixed.

 Refer to [Optionals In Cadence](../language/values-and-types.mdx#optionals) to learn more about optionals and how they are used.